The Nova Scotia Literacy Practitioner Training

 Orientation: Getting Started Online

-The on-line orientation will introduce you to the website for the program; orientation activities will ensure that you can navigate the site and read and post messages to the facilitator and other participants.
+The online orientation will introduce you to the website for the program; orientation activities will ensure that you can navigate the site and read and post messages to the facilitator and other participants.
 Your facilitator and computer technician will be available by phone if necessary.
-The orientation activities may take less than hour if you are very comfortable with e-mail and other software, or a couple of hours if you have more to learn.
+The orientation activities may take less than hour if you are very comfortable with email and other software, or a couple of hours if you have more to learn.

-Literacy, Adult Learners and YOU!
+Literacy, Adult Learners and You!*

 Who are the adults who come back to school to do the basics?
 You’ll meet some in print, in video and in person.
 You’ll broaden your knowledge of the Nova Scotia School of Adult Learning, and the programs and resources it offers, as well as taking a look at adult literacy through the lens of Literacy Nova Scotia.
 Finally, you’ll think about yourself as a practitioner.
 What do you have to offer?
 What do you need to develop?
 What are the joys and satisfactions that come with working with learners in the adult learning program?
 Is this the place for you?
+Learning Outcomes

 What’s Your Message?
 Relating to the Adult Learner

 This module is a one-day workshop, delivered at various places in Nova Scotia.
 It puts you in the same room with your facilitator and other practitioners taking the course.
 Relationships with learners are carried on in complex situations—often in public, each of you with assumptions and expectations, and both of you pressured by time and the need to cover content.
 You will spend the day looking at some common scenarios that happen between adult learners and instructors and tutors.
 You will learn some techniques you can use to make your relationships with learners less difficult, so you can do what you really came for—teaching and learning.
+We’ll let you know when and where it is offered, so you can pick the one you want to attend.
+Learning Outcomes

 Integrating Information Technology (IT) Skills Into Your Teaching

 There is more variety now in teaching reading and math because of the resources you’ll find on the internet, and because of new computer programs designed to help learners with the subjects.
 Learners also use and want to learn to use the internet and everyday software to keep up with friends, to look for information, to share photos, to write, to organize a family tree, etc. You may be very new to this technology or an old hand, but you’ll find a richness of resources in this module, and a chance to think about some of the issues that come with the technology.
+Learning Outcomes

 The Beginning Reader: Basics

 In this module, videos of tutors and instructors working with beginning readers are used to illustrate some of the principles of teaching the skills of reading, writing, listening and speaking, with an emphasis on using those skills in a real-life situation.
 Some specific teaching techniques are introduced.
+This module is recommended for practitioners working with learners in E3 Foundations.
+Learning Outcomes

 Techniques for Teaching Reading, Writing and Spelling

 How do we teach these basic skills?
 How do we “mark” learner writing?
 How can we improve skills and self confidence at the same time?
 Some very specific techniques and strategies are introduced in this module to get you started, or to supplement the work you already do.
+This module is recommended for practitioners working with learners in E3 Foundations.
+Learning Outcomes

 Communications: Learners in Transition

-The learner who is making a transition to further education or training needs to take all the communications skills s/he has learned and apply them to ever more academic, more abstract, more complex reading material and writing assignments.
+The learner who is making a transition to further education or training needs to take all the communications skills they have learned and apply them to ever more academic, more abstract, more complex reading material and writing assignments.
 The skills are the same, but suddenly the newspaper story becomes a biology text book and the language experience story becomes a five paragraph essay with a very strict form!
+This module is recommended for practitioners working with learners in E3 Foundations and ALP Level III/High School Prep (HSP) who are planning to go on to higher levels of the adult learning program, or to other training, or to take the CAEC.
+Learning Outcomes

 Teaching Math: Basic Principles